KIttenPixel/OpenComputers-1.21/README.md

 ![Welcome to OpenComputers - THIS MOD IS NOT PORTED OR NOT FULLY PORTED YET!!! you can contribute tho :)](assets/misc/banner.png)

+#### Welcome to OpenComputers - THIS MOD IS NOT PORTED OR NOT FULLY PORTED YET!!! you can contribute tho :)

 OpenComputers is a Minecraft mod that adds programmable computers and robots to the game.
 The built-in computer implementation uses Lua 5.2 and is fully persistent.
 This means programs will continue running across reloads.
 For more information, please [see the wiki][wiki].
 Feel invited to visit the [community forums][forums] or drop by in the [IRC channel #oc on esper.net][irc].

 A few useful links: